dr-jts/pg-doc/LATERAL.md

 ### Looping

-A LATERAL join is like a SQL foreach loop, in which the query iterates over each row in a result set and evaluates a subquery using that row as a parameter.
+A LATERAL join is like a SQL` for-each` loop, in which the query iterates over each row in a result set and evaluates a subquery using that row as a parameter.

 ## Usage Patterns